Cissus verticillata

 Cissus verticillata, the princess vine or seasonvine, is an evergreen perennial vine in the grapevine family Vitaceae.
+It grows primarily in tropical regions near sea level, including many locations in the Caribbean region.

+Description

+The vine – a liana – is a long-stemmed, woody bush rooted in wet soil of tropical forests, and typically climbing around other plants to form a dense canopy.
+Extrafloral nectaries are present in this species.

 Taxonomy

 A large number of names have been synonymized to this species; currently 72 synonyms are recognized.

 Folk medicine

-Historical folk medicine recommendations include "weakness of the stomach", fevers and antiepileptic action.
+Historical folk medicine recommendations [for the use of this plant] include [for] "weakness of the stomach", fevers and antiepileptic action.
 The root bark was also chewed "to strengthen teeth".